 Fulcrum Assembly As A Building Directional Drilling Bottom Hole Assembly BHA

-The strongest building fulcrum assembly consists of one stabilizer placed 3 to 6 feet above the bit face with collars and drill pipe above the stabilizer (a second stabilizer can be placed 90 feet above the bit).
+The most substantial building fulcrum assembly consists of one stabilizer placed 3 to 6 feet above the bit face with collars and drill pipe above the stabilizer (a second stabilizer can be placed 90 feet above the bit).
 This assembly will build under the majority of conditions.
-Of course, the rate of build will be controlled by formation tendencies, bit and stabilizer types, lithology, bit weights (at lower inclinations), drill collar stiffness, drill string rpm’s, penetration rate, and hole geometry.
+Of course, the rate of the build will be controlled by formation tendencies, bit and stabilizer types, lithology, bit weights (at lower inclinations), drill collar stiffness, drill string rpm’s, penetration rate, and hole geometry.

-Bit – sub- reamer – Monel DC – DC – stab – DC – stab – 90’DC – stab
+Bit – sub-reamer – Monel DC – DC – stab – DC – stab – 90’DC – stab